alkindli/alkindli/README.md

   Bunch of operatives, hate to be advised, posts alike.
 You are not going to be happy.
+Wether it is or not baby stories, wife stories.
+D. Cupoula..